heighterses/Data-Factory-Databricks-Multi-Layer-ETL-Pipeline-Azure/README.md

 # Data-Factory-Databricks-Multi-Layer-ETL-Pipeline-Azure
-An ETL pipeline using Azure Data Factory and Databricks to implement the Bronze-Silver-Gold architecture.
+An ETL pipeline using Azure Data Factory and Databricks will be used to implement the Bronze-Silver-Gold architecture.
 Processes raw data (Bronze), cleans it (Silver), and prepares it for analytics (Gold).
 Features Delta Lake transformations, Azure integration, and detailed documentation with screenshots.

 # Databricks-Bronze-Silver-Gold-ETL-Pipeline